 While understanding the basics of all the steps is easy, it can be overwhelming to start doing the job and developing the product roadmap.
 Nowadays, many different tools can provide a dynamic and interactive solution.

-These are the five best product development software to use:
+These are the four best product development software to use:

 Aha! is one of the best roadmap tools, and it currently has more than 250,000 teams using it.
 The tool provides six different templates that adapt to your team’s needs.
 It consists of an end-to-end project management solution that combines core product manager tools with road mapping features to visualize the entire project lifecycle.